yhhhli/SNN_Calibration/README.md

 For CIFAR experiments, one GPU would suffice.

-## Update (May 2, 2022): New version of the code
+## Update (May 31, 2022): New version of the code

-We are preparing for releasing a new baseline of SNN calibration and new version of the paper.
-Don't forget to check the new code!
+We released a new version of the paper, and will update the code to match the experiments with that paper.

 ## Update (Jan 14, 2022): ImageNet experiments

 For imagenet experiments, please first download the checkpoints from [Google Drive](https://drive.google.com/drive/folders/1vwNx4xTF6EG_Brbu-6mGkgC2HcfgtBTe?usp=sharing).

-We recommend initialize distributed learning envrionments, utlizing multi-GPU calibration.
+We recommend initializing distributed learning environments, and utlizing multi-GPU calibration.

-For reproducibility, 8 GPUs are per run and distributed envrionments are highly encouraged.
+For reproducibility, 8 GPUs are per run and distributed environments are highly encouraged.

 For example: